codeeppy/pytorch_unet_crack/README.md

 ## Thesis Title: A deep learning approach for pavement distress classification.

-## About the model: The Dense Neural Network (DNN) used in this research is based on the U-Net architecture, which was created by
+# About the model: The Dense Neural Network (DNN) used in this research is based on the U-Net architecture
-Olaf Ronneberger, Philipp Fischer, Thomas Brox in 2015 at the paper “UNet: Convolutional Networks for Biomedical Image Segmentation”.
+which was created by Olaf Ronneberger, Philipp Fischer, Thomas Brox in 2015 at the paper “UNet: Convolutional Networks for Biomedical Image Segmentation”.

 Primarily, this Deep Neural Network (DNN) is also been trained on  for Biomedical Imagae diagnosis for cell detection, autonomous vehicle, geo-sensing etc. The architecture has contraction path ENCODER and Expansion path DECODER.